golfdiscount/wsi-automation-api/README.md

 **The following KeyVault secrets are required.
 Whoever is developing/debugging the application must at a minimum have `GET` permissions for KeyVault secrets.**

-- db-host: URI to a SQL Server database containing WSI information
+- db-host: URI to a SQL Server database containing database tables to store WSI information
 - dufferscorner-uri: URI to root of dufferscorner website
 - magento-key: API function key to Magento API
 - magento-uri: URI for magento API